Molly Grace9-Minute Read

 If you have an older heating and cooling system that’s in need of replacing, switching to an energy efficient model can make a big difference.
 If your system is more than 10 years old, have it evaluated by a professional to see if it’s time for new equipment.

-When shopping for a new HVAC system, look for the ENERGY STAR® logo.
+When shopping for a new HVAC system, be sure to look for the ENERGY STAR logo.

-With a tankless water heater, water is heated as it’s needed.
-Though they typically cost more initially than conventional storage water heaters, they typically last longer and can help you save money in the long run by lowering your energy costs.
+Tankless water heaters raise water temperature as it’s needed.
+Though they usually cost more initially than conventional storage water heaters, they typically last longer and can help you save money in the long run by lowering your energy usage.

 Equipping your home with renewable energy technologies to provide some or all of your power can be costly upfront, but the long-term payoff can be extremely worthwhile, depending on the cost of electricity in your area.

-Solar panels, for example, have a very high startup cost: around $24,000 on average, according to HomeAdvisor.com.
-However, prices have been dropping in recent years, and there are tax credits and other incentives available to make installation more appealing to homeowners.
+House solar panels, for example, have a very high startup cost: around $24,000 on average, according to HomeAdvisor.com.
+However, prices have been dropping in recent years, and tax credits and other incentives are available to make installation more appealing to homeowners.
 For example, homeowners who install solar panel systems are eligible for the Residential Energy Tax Credit which covers 22% of the installation cost through 2023.